jefri1027/ML_Predict-Crime/README.md

 1. Taking data from Kaggle
 2. Select data related to sexual harassments and child abuse
 3. Separate latitude, longitude, and  date occurred in one frame each
-4. Separate Date Occurred to year, month, day, day of week, and quarter
+4. Separate date occurred to year, month, day, day of week, and quarter
 5. Convert some data to numeric, and label with label encoder
 7. Fix data weird data and delete outlier data
 8. Merge all data frame which needs to training